 Social spending on the impoverished segment of the population is now more efficient, thanks to an advanced identification system.
 It is also expanding financial inclusion to cover millions who had never had any formal banking relationship.
 A bankruptcy law was passed and made room for much-needed corporate restructuring.
 In the process, mighty state banks are, for the first time, subjected to some governance reforms and their recapitalization is tied to performance.

-- Business and investment: Foreign direct investment (FDI) is now more liberal—including investment in retail, infrastructure, insurance, defense, and communication—and progress has been made to improve the regulatory environment to make doing business in India easier.
+- Business and investment: Foreign direct investment (FDI) is now more liberal—including investment in retail, infrastructure, insurance, defence, and communication—and progress has been made to improve the regulatory environment to make doing business in India easier.
 When key reforms, such as the land reform, proved difficult to pass at the central government level because of a divided parliament, a healthy competition among states opened up new possibilities to reduce investment backlogs.

 - Monetary policy: A flexible inflation targeting framework was adopted by the RBI.
 As part of this new monetary policy framework, policy rates are now decided by a monetary policy committee rather than just by the RBI’s governor.